 Honey bees are not picky about the color of their hives.
 As long as there is no paint on the inside, your bees will be fine.
 It’s more important to please the beekeeper.
 Here are some considerations:

 In the past, most hives were white.
-White is especially good in the warmer climates where a light color will reflect a lot of light and a lot of heat.
-In the cooler climates it’s nice to have a color that will absorb heat, such as green or brown.
+White is especially good in warmer climates where a light color will reflect a lot of light and heat.
+In cooler climates, it’s nice to have a color that will absorb heat, such as green or brown.
 But if your hives are not in the sun, the outside color won’t have much of an effect on the inside temperature.